BashithaAnthony/analog-audio-effect-processor/README.md

 ## My Contributions

-* Designed and simulated analog effect circuits
+* Designed and simulated overdrive/distortion unit, input and output buffer circuits
-* Developed PCB layouts and hardware implementation
+* Developed the PCB using Altium
 * Performed circuit analysis and validation
 * Integrated multiple effect stages into a single system
+* Designed initial sketches of enclosure and assisted in dinal enclosure designing

 ## Project Status